 5. Once you get to the Short Term Loan Application page, complete all of the information.
 Once you have completed the form, select "Submit".

-6. Once you submit the application, you will have 48 hours to come to the Bursar's Office to sign the promissory note.
+6. Once you submit the application, you will have 48 hours to come to Enrollment Service Center to sign the promissory note.
 Please be aware that the weekends DO count in the 48 hour window.
-The Bursar's Office is located in Aycock Hall, Room 101.
+The Enrollment Service Center is located in Parker Hall.

 What information do I need to apply for a Short Term Loan?

 - Parental information including phone number and address.